raymondwcs/mongoose/find/README.md

 # ODM CRUD Example - Find (Read) Documents
-This program finds documents in a collection named `Kittens` through ODM.
+This example finds documents in a collection named `Kittens` through ODM.

 The schema definition is stored in the `models` folder.